irwinj22/FallenStars/README.md

 ## Project Description

 The goal of this project is to make an e-commerce platform that emulates an armory selling different weapons and armors to inter-planetary travellers, each with their own needs.
 Each item has their own unique attributes (properties, damage/damage types, abilities) that can be combined with attachments/modifiers (serration, extra plating, enchantments, etc) for maximum customer satisfaction.
+Some travellers will fight off different horrors on different planets, and each one has their own strengths and weaknesses.
+More experienced customers will ask for greater weapons of higher rarity to take down greater foes.

 Possible ideas to further complicate/deviate from Potion Exchange:
 - Purchasing items from customers to add to the supply